-EQ 11.1 - Daylight Availability Credit

-5 poi ints

-Applicability erification Required

-This criterion applies to all projects.
-To earn these points for major renovations, it may be necessary to add skylights or modify the size and location of windows. t Design Construction Performa Review Review Review
+EQ 11.1 - Daylight Availability Credit 5 points Applicability Verification Required This criterion applies to all projects.
+To earn these points for major renovations, it may be necessary to add skylights or modify the size and location of windows.
+Design Review Construction Review Performance Review

-1-3 points EQ 11.1 For all classroom spaces, choose one of the following two options: EQ 11.1.1 Multiple Point in Time Approach Daylight Res sponsive Lighting Controls daylight resp any of the available points for daylighting classrooms a ponsive electric lighting system or plan must be d for the daylit spaces.
+1-3 points EQ 11.1 For all classroom spaces, choose one of the following two options: EQ 11.1.1 Multiple Point in Time Approach Daylight Res sponsive Lighting Controls To achieve any of the available points for daylighting classrooms a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.
 For photosensor based systems; documentation showing location of sensors, lighting zones, and setpoint and commissioning information for the system.
-For strategic switching and occupant education approaches; drawings showing the switching and zones a brief manual to be provided to the building occupants describing the daylighting intent of the space and the recommended function of all daylighting, lighting and shading devices.
+For strategic switching and occupant education approaches; drawings showing the switching and zones a brief manual to be provided to the building occupants describing the daylighting intent o the space and the recommended function of all daylighting, lighting and shading devices.
 AND ONE OF THE FOLLOWING 1 Point Achieve >20fc annual average illuminance for >75% of classroom area 2 Points Achieve >35fc annual average illuminance for >75% of classroom area 3 Points Achieve >50fc annual average illuminance for >75% of classroom area OR Spatial Dayl ight Saturation (sDS) Approach 1 Point Achieve >50% sDS300/50%